 Other academic activities

-I am also responsible for the Job Training and Placement Committee of the EUI Refugee Initiative, an enhanced first reception programme for six asylum seekers, managed by EUI volunteers.
+I am one of the coordinators of the EUI Refugee Initiative, an enhanced first reception programme for six asylum seekers, managed by EUI volunteers.

-I received a Double Master’s in International Relations from LUISS Guido Carli (Rome) and MGIMO (Moscow).
-During my studies, I held research positions at Carnegie Europe (Brussels) and the Russian International Affairs Council (Moscow).
+During my studies, I held research positions at the Global Policy Journal, Carnegie Europe and the Russian International Affairs Council (Moscow).
 I also served as Summer Fellow at Ecologic Institute (Berlin) in the framework of the Arctic Climate Change Emerging Leaders (ACCEL) Programme, organised jointly with Atlantic Council (Washington D.C.).